 Confidence in conquering cancer-causing aflatoxin, while making a tidy profit

 Mr Waka Omar Diallo grows groundnuts, maize and coos on a 12-hectare family farm, of which five are personal.
 He’s been using Aflasafe since 2014, when he first heard of it from IITA during the Aflasafe-testing trials, then from the media, including a still ongoing radio programme.

 “We were told groundnuts can be heavily contaminated by aflatoxin,” says Waka.
 “But we were also told of the solution that Aflasafe offers.
 Aflasafe-protected groundnuts give me confidence that my family and I are safe from cancer-causing aflatoxin-laced groundnuts.”

-“I have highly recommend Aflasafe and will continue to do so”
+“I have highly recommended Aflasafe and will continue to do so”

 At first, Waka was the only Aflasafe user in his immediate area, but he recommended it to the extended family of 18, who now all use it.
 He’s also recommended it to friends.
 “Aflasafe gives us more yield, on top of more profit from the NFSPMC premium price for aflatoxin-safe groundnuts.
 Aflasafe-treated groundnuts are easier to store since insect infestation is greatly reduced and very minimal.”

 And that is not all.
 “When I apply Aflasafe on my groundnuts on the farm, I see clear changes within a short period,” Waka observes.
 “First, the leaves change colour.
 They turn completely green and are good-looking and attractive to the eye.
 Since the leaves are the ‘kitchen’ where the crop’s food is prepared, the yield too improves as a result of these healthy and robust leaves.”